Symbolic Quantum Simulation with Quasimodo: 's Programming and Analysis Interface

 \paragraph{\textbf{Example.}} ~\figref{QuantumExample} shows an example of a quantum-circuit computation written using the \sys API.
 To use the \sys library, one needs to import the package, as shown in~\linenoref{importPackage}.
 A user can then create a program that implements a quantum-circuit computation by \begin{itemize} \item Initializing the quantum state by making a call to ${\tt QuantumState}$ with an argument that selects the desired backend data-structure and the number of qubits in the quantum state.
 (See \linenoref{QuantumState}.)
 The example in \figref{QuantumExample} uses CFLOBDD as the backend simulator, but other data-structures can be used by changing the backend parameter to BDD or WBDD. ${\tt QuantumState}$ sets the initial quantum state to the all-zeros basis-state. \item Applying single-qubit gates to the quantum state, such as Hadamard (h), Pauli-X (x), T-Gate (t), and others.
 The qubit to which they are to be applied is specified by passing the qubit number.
 (See \linenoref{HadamardGate}.) \item Applying multi-qubit gates to the quantum state, such as CNOT (cx), Toffoli (ccx), SWAP (swap), and others.
 The qubits to which they are to be applied is specified by passing the qubit numbers.
 (See \linenoref{CnotGate}.) \end{itemize}

 Note that queries on the quantum state do not have to be made only at the end of the program; they can also be interspersed throughout the circuit-simulation computation.

 \sys allows different backend data-structures to be used for representing quantum states.
-It comes with BDDs \cite{toc:Bryant86}, a weighted variant of BDDs (similar to the data-structure described in \cite[Ch.\ 5]{zulehner2020introducing}), and CFLOBDDs \cite{sistla2022cflobdds}. \sys also provides an interface for new backend data-structures to be incorporated by users.
+It comes with BDDs \cite{toc:Bryant86,DBLP:journals/fmsd/FujitaMY97,DBLP:journals/fmsd/BaharFGHMPS97}, a weighted variant of BDDs \cite{DBLP:journals/tcad/NiemannWMTD16,DBLP:conf/date/ViamontesMH04}, \cite[Ch.\ 5]{Book:ZW2020}, and CFLOBDDs \cite{sistla2022cflobdds}. \sys also provides an interface for new backend data-structures to be incorporated by users.
 All three of the standard backends provide compressed representations of quantum states and quantum gates, although---as with all variants of decision diagrams---state representations may blow up as a sequence of gate operations are performed.

 \paragraph{Quantum Simulation.} Quantum simulation problems can be implemented using \sys by defining a quantum-circuit computation, and then invoking the API function \texttt{measure} to sample a basis-vector from the final quantum state.
 For instance, suppose that the final quantum state is $ $.
 Then ${\tt measure}$ would return a string in the set $\{ 000, 010, 011, 110\}$ with probability 0.25 for each of the four strings.